ray-shang/ray-shang.github.io/_pages/cv.md

 Work experience
 ======
 * 2025: DAAD Research Grant
+  * Hausdorff Center for Mathematics and the Max Planck Institute for Mathematics
-  * Awarded a DAAD research grant, nominated by Harvard as a college senior from a pool of PhD students.
-K3 surfaces and moduli of sheaves at the Hausdorff Center for Mathematics and the Max Planck Institute for Mathematics in Bonn, Germany.
+  * Nominated by Harvard as a college senior from a pool of PhD students.
+K3 surfaces and moduli of sheaves.

 * Spring 2022 - Spring 2024: Course assistant
   * Harvard University